chinamike65/hugo-tuolesi/content/book4/book4en.md

 ##### (8) Five inexpiable sins

-The five inexpiable sins are killing the father, mother, an Arhat, breaking the harmony, merging with the Sangha, and spitting out the blood of the Buddha's body with disgust.
+Committing any of the five extremely negative actions: (1) killing one's mother, (2) killing one's father, (3) killing an arhat, (4) intentionally drawing blood from a Buddha or (5) causing schism in the Sangha community by supporting and spreading sectarian views.

 If you commit the five inexpiable sins, you will have broken this precept.

 ##### (9) Wrong view

-Wrong view refers to not believing in cause and effect, rebirth, and the Three Jewels.
+Holding distorted views (which are contrary to the teaching of Buddha, such as denying the existence of the Three Jewels or the law of cause and effect etc.)

 Of these three, any one of the wrong views violates this precept.

 Other wrong views are generally inverted concepts, for example, what is originally good is regarded as bad, and what is bad is regarded as good;

 What originally exists thinks it does not exist, does not exist, and what exists thinks it exists, etc.

-##### (10) Destruction of a village, etc.
+##### (10) Destroying towns, villages, cities or large areas by means such as fire, bombs, pollution or black magic.

 Destroying the living place of more than four households is a ruined village.
 Doing so will break this precept.
 As for other people's residences, if we are able, we must do our best to help them build and maintain them without destroying them.

 If there is demolition, it is reasonable and lawful to help him relocate, comfort him with kind words, and resettle him well.

-##### (11) Showing emptiness to immaturity
+##### (11) Teaching emptiness to those whose minds are unprepared.

 If you know that someone is an immature root of emptiness, it is still true.
 He preaches emptiness, which makes him suspicious of the Three Jewels.